techpro-studio/SwiftUIAppArchitecture/README.md

 ```

 ### ViewModel
-  It contains a logic of the presentation.
+  It contains the logic of the presentation.
 It has the bindings for input and output.
-  The biggest problem here that ObservableObject has Self requirement and can't be used as an Abstraction like a protocol and even as
-  an abstract class.
+  The biggest problem here is that ObservableObject has Self requirement and can't be used as an Abstraction like a protocol and even as an abstract class.
 If you try to use ConcreteViewModel as a child of a base abstract ViewModel class with properties and abstract methods,
-  then @Published properties  will not update view.
-And this is a huge fail for flexibility,
-   because we can't use viewModel as an abstraction.
+  then @Published properties will not update the view.
+And this is a huge fail for flexibility because we can't use viewModel as an abstraction.

  ```swift